-The Exchange proposes to amend the fees for NYSE OpenBook to: (1) Establish a multiple data feed fee; (2) discontinue fees relating to managed non-display; (3) modify the application of the access fee; and (4) modify the application of the non-professional user fee cap.
+The Exchange proposes to amend the fees for NYSE MKT Order Imbalances to: (1) Establish a multiple data feed fee; and (2) discontinue fees relating to managed non-display.
 The proposed rule change is available on the Exchange's Web site at www.nyse.com, at the principal office of the Exchange, and at the Commission's Public Reference Room.

 II.
-Self-Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule
+Self-Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change set forth in sections A, B, and C below, of the most significant parts of such statements.

 In its filing with the Commission, the self-regulatory organization included statements concerning the purpose of, and basis for, the proposed rule change and discussed any comments it received on the proposed rule change.
 The text of those statements may be examined at the places specified in Item IV below.
-The Exchange has prepared summaries, set forth in sections A, B, and C below, of the most significant parts of such statements.
+The Exchange has prepared summaries,